oleg-shilo/CodeMaidPlus/README.md

 In case of more canonical Fluent pattern the original indentation stays untouched.
 ![](https://raw.githubusercontent.com/oleg-shilo/CodeMaidPlus/master/images/indent-2.after.png)

+_**Limitations**_
+Currently each line being aligned is handled independently by aligning its indent to the nearest anchor point.

+The alignment anchor points for a line are:
+- total indent of the previous line
+- total indent of the previous line + extra single indent
+- start of the special tokens in the previous line:
+  - '.' character
+  - '(' character
+  - "=>"
+  - "="
+  - "return"
+  - ":"

+In the future releases the alignment adjustments applied to the text above the line being aligned will be incorporated.
+The will lead to more harmonious alignment outcome.

 ### XML Documentation block may contain trailing blank line

 A simple problem that is just overlooked by CodeMaid.